 The site of the festival itself, Aspect Tamar Valley Resort, is a Swiss-style village in Grindelwald on the outer reaches of Launceston and is worth exploring.
 Accommodation is available at the venue for those who secure bookings early.
-Otherwise, the region is brimming with accommodation options, from glamping in a domescape to farm stays, five-star luxury to staying in a converted bus.
+Otherwise, the region is brimming with accommodation options, from glamping in a domescape to farm stays, cottages or architectural nests like the Deviot Boat House, to staying in a converted bus.
 Search Tamar Valley on stayz, airbnb or your preferred booking site, or click on one of the links below.
 And don’t forget, the festival venue is a short 20-minute drive from Launceston itself, brimming with accommodation options including, one of our favourites, The Florance.

 We are great fans of the Tamar Valley, Look Deeper website for everything you need to know to make your stay memorable.